We value your privacy. We may collect personal information from you for business, marketing, and commercial purposes.

-This condo insurance coverage protects personal property in your home like clothes or furniture.
+This condominium unitowners insurance coverage protects personal property in your home like clothes or furniture.
 It can also provide protection for your personal property with you while away from home.

 Should a fire, explosion, tornado or other insured loss severely damage your unit, you could need a substitute place to stay.
 Loss of Use coverage will cover the necessary increase in cost to maintain living conditions during the period of repair.
 The amount of coverage may be limited to a dollar value or your actual costs for up to a specified time.
 You should review your limit with your agent.